Slow Cooker Scalloped Potatoes

 Despite their omnipresence, scalloped potatoes have always been my least-favorite side.
 I don’t find them offensive; they just give me the all-around reaction of “meh.”
 I’ll pile a few on my plate because they are, you know, there, but my heart is never really in it.
 Until today.

-These Slow Cooker Scalloped Potatoes, which use both buttery Yukon Gold potatoes AND sweet potatoes, are something special.
+This Slow Cooker Scalloped Potatoes recipe is something special, using both buttery Yukon Gold potatoes AND sweet potatoes.
 Making the simple change of integrating sweet potatoes with the regular “white” potatoes gives the dish a much more interesting flavor profile.

 And the signature scalloped potato sauce?
 Perfection.
 While many scalloped potato dishes I’ve tried are swimming in a greasy, thin sauce that’s 99% heavy cream yet mysteriously bland (I’m still not sure how this is possible, but it’s true), the sauce for these Slow Cooker Scalloped Potatoes is rich, cheesy, and packs real pizzazz from the use of fresh garlic, nutmeg, and dreamy white cheddar.